Where To See Orangutans In The Wild

 We flew from Kuala Lumpur across to Kota Kinabalu in Borneo with very few plans.

 We decided to fly across to Sandakan on the east coast rather than take the day-long journey overland.
 We then spent a night or two in Sandakan, which I would not recommend.
-There’s not much to see there and it’s one of the few places we’ve encountered children begging on the street.
+There’s not much to see there, and it’s one of the few places where we’ve encountered children begging on the street.

 From here you can walk to the Orangutan Rehabilitation Centre and the Sun Bear Conservation Centre.